Environment

 depletion over October 4 - 9.

-in the ozone layer are rising quickly and are generally above the limit for
+Temperatures in the ozone layer are rising quickly and are generally above the

 Polar Stratospheric Clouds (PSCs), the key precursors to significant ozone